Jason2Brownlee/blog/content/posts/financial-independence.md

 For me, **how could the goal ever not be financial independence to then retire early?**

 Who the hell wants to be told what to do and where to go for 50+ years?
 Most people I guess.
 Not me!
 I've been bailing out for years.
 Research was a way of bailing out first.
-Entrepreneurship was a way of bailing out second, and this approach worked.
+Entrepreneurship was a way of bailing out second, and this approach worked for good.

-So, how to live while retired early?
+So, how do you live while retired early?

 Have modest desires.
-Love modestly.
+Live modestly.

-I think it helps a lot to *have inexpensive hobbies!*
+I think it helps a lot to *have inexpensive hobbies.*

 The thing you do every day, the thing you love is cheap or free.